Overview

 1. Confirm that your phone/tablet is Connected to the OBDLink adapter.

 2. In the OBDLink app, navigate to Settings > Get Enhanced OEM Add-Ons.
-When you connect to a new vehicle, the app automatically provides a link to this setting, as shown in the screenshot.
+When you connect to a new vehicle, the app automatically provides a link to this setting.

 Note: Enhanced OEM Add-Ons are only for vehicles sold in North America.

-iOS screen with Get Enhanced OEM Add-Ons highlighted.
+Android Settings screen with the Get Enhanced OEM Add-Ons option highlighted.

 1. Select your vehicle OEM, select the trouble codes for your model year, and tap Get